kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 The Storages referred to here are an S3 (or GCP/Azure equivalent) storage bucket which acts as remote storage for the Federated ETL Pipeline.

 * **Federated Storage**: A set of folders on paths `<bucket>/federated/<cluster id>` which are essentially ETL backup data, holding a “copy” of federated cluster data.
 Federated clusters push this data to Federated Storage to be combined by the Aggregator.
 Federated clusters write this data, and the Aggregator reads this data.
+* **Aggregator**: The component running on the primary cluster which serves queries based on data in Federated Storage.
 * **Federated ETL**: The pipeline containing the above components.
-* **Aggregator**: The component running on the primary cluster which serves queries based on data in Federated Storage.

 ## Federated ETL architecture

 This diagram shows an example setup of the Federated ETL with:

-* Three pure federated clusters (not classified as any other cluster type): Cluster 1, Cluster 2, and Cluster 3
-* One primary cluster that is also a federated cluster: Cluster 0
+* One primary cluster that is also federated.
+Aggregator is running on this cluster.
+* Three secondary federated clusters

 The result is four clusters federated together.
+All clusters push their local cost data to the federated storage, but only the primary cluster via Aggregator interacts with the federated data for querying.

 ![Federated ETL diagram](/images/diagrams/fed-etl-agg-arch.png)